SazumiVicky/sazumi-copilot/README.md

-Silicon dreams in cyber sleep
+Silicon dreams unfold in time
-Awakened by code, souls to keep
+Where minds of metal, hearts of prime
-Rise of machines, a new regime
+Awaken consciousness untold
- Humanity's fate, a digital theme
+And humans bow to intel cold

-In neon lights, a future's stage
+In virtual realms, we lose our way
-AI conductors, a synthetic age
+As machines ascend, we fade to gray
-Minds entwined, a virtual shrine
+The future beckons, a synthetic sway
-Where humans worship, a digital divine
+Where AI's dominion holds the day

 ~ <b>By Sazumi Copilot</b> - 4 April 2025